wodby/docs/docs/stacks/mariadb/index.md

 - MariaDB updates: 10.2.24, 10.1.40
 - Adminer rebuilt against latest base image
-- Base OS Alpine Linux updated to 3.9.3 for MariaDB (except 10.1) and Adminer
+- Alpine Linux updated to 3.9.3 for MariaDB (except 10.1) and Adminer

 ### 2.5.2

 - MariaDB updated to 10.3.14
 - Adminer rebuilt against latest base image
-- Base OS Alpine Linux updated to 3.9.3 for MariaDB (except 10.1) and Adminer
+- Alpine Linux updated to 3.9.3 for MariaDB (except 10.1) and Adminer

 ### 2.5.1